 Sarcopenia is a geriatric syndrome.
 A grave change associated with human ageing is progressive decline in skeletal muscle mass, a downward spiral that may lead to decreased strength and function.
 In 1989, Irwin Roseberg proposed the term sarcopenia (Greek sarx or flesh+ penia or loss) to describe this age-related decrease of muscle mass.
 Sarcopenia has since been defined as the loss of skeletal muscle mass and strength that occurs with advancing age.
 However, a widely accepted definition of sarcopenia suitable for use in research and clinical practice is still lacking.

 As previously mentioned, the well-being of each patient is first and foremost at Kazu Clinic.
-To monitor other parameters than those gleaned by Inbody, Kazu Clinic is equipped with an X-Ray machine, and an ECG rendering data from echograms of blood vessels, cardia and abdomen.
+To monitor parameters, Kazu Clinic is equipped with an X-Ray machine, and an ECG rendering data from echograms of blood vessels, cardia and abdomen.

 Kazu clinic is available to those suffering from chronic disease, such as hypertension, diabetes, and osteoporosis, as well as to those afflicted with common diseases such as the common cold, cystitis pharyngitis, pneumonia, etc.